victorigualada/strapi-orm/README.md

 ```

 Then create the entities that represent Strapi Content Types.
+You can use the `synchronize` option of the `Manager` to automatically create the entities from the Strapi API schema.
+This will create all the entities, components, dynamic zones, relations and enums that are defined in the Strapi Content
+Manager in the corresponding directories at the root of the project.
+Then they can be moved to the desired location and
+next time the application runs, entities will be automatically detected and updated

-Use the `StrapiEntity` decorator to specify the URI path of the Strapi Content Type, either as a string or as a
+To do it manually, use the `StrapiEntity` decorator to specify the URI path of the Strapi Content Type, either as a string or as a
 `StrapiEntityOptions` object with the following properties:

 ```ts